TwlyY29/r_validator/README.md

 Be aware that this creates solution files!

-### Using this in Windows
+### Using this under Windows
 You can also use this system with Windows.
-Therefore, you just need a way to execute a `Makefile` and `python3`.
+The python3 scripts are fairly platform-independent.
+The only thing is to adjust the path to your `Rscript.exe` if you want to execute your tests locally.
+The adjustments either go into a `validator.config`.
+If you do not want to create one yourself from [the example](tools/validator.config.env_win), you can use the `Makefile`.
+You just need a way to execute it.

-I tried using [chocolatery](https://chocolatey.org/) which works fairly well.
+To execute `make` commands under Windows, I tried using [chocolatery](https://chocolatey.org/) which works fairly well.
 To get this running, follow these steps:

 1. Open PowerShell with Administrator privileges<br/>
    Open the Start Menu, search for PowerShell, and right-click the icon selecting "Open with Admin..."